18 March 2020

 - 1 thing you can taste.

-If you’re feeling well enough, try a little bit of light gardening, or walk around the garden to keep your body moving.
+If you’re feeling well enough, and have a private garden, try a little bit of light gardening, or walk around to keep your body moving.

 5. Fruit and veg